tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 The response body (JSON) must include an ``s`` field.
 The response header must include the ``Content-Type`` header with the ``application/json`` value.

 A ``symbol`` field is an array of strings.
-It is the name of the symbol that users will see.
+Each array item represents the name of the symbol that users will see.
 It must be unique.
 Symbol names are always displayed in uppercase.
 The symbol name is validated with a regex:

 .. code-block:: none